5 Best Pillows for Neck and Shoulder Pain: Top Picks for Restful Sleep

 • Mesh side panels promote maximum airflow while maintaining neck support

-• Shredded memory foam molds to your neck and shoulder contours while allowing air circulation
+• Shredded memory foam molds to your neck and shoulders for customized support

 5. Best for Side Sleepers – Pillow Cube Side Cube Deluxe

-Pillow Cube Side Cube Deluxe for neck and shoulder pain
+Pillow Cube Side Cube Deluxe for side sleepers and neck and shoulder pain

-Material: Temperature-regulating Aero Foam Core with breathable cover
+Material: High-density Aero Form Core with breathable cooling cover

 Ideal For: Side sleepers who need targeted support and proper spinal alignment